 Skiena had greatly underestimated the complexity of the problem, but he learned, and was able to deliver a useful solution.

-This reminds me of a story about a calculus professor who wrote a letter to a company that sold canned food explaining how they could use less metal for the same volume by changing the dimensions of their can.
+This reminds me of a story about a calculus professor who wrote a letter to a company that sold canned food explaining how they could use less metal for the same volume by changing the dimensions of the can.
 Someone wrote back thanking him for his suggestion listing reasons why the optimization problem was far more complicated than he had imagined.
 If anybody has a link to that story, please let me know.

 Related post: Bring out your equations!